MicroEJ/docs/VEEPortingGuide/uiCco.rst

 This support has been extracted into a dedicated C Module since the version ``7.0.0``.
 The dedicated C Module is available on the :ref:`developer_repository`: `com.microej.clibrary.llimpl#microui-mimxrt595-evk`_.

-Only the C Module `com.microej.clibrary.llimpl#microui-vglite`_ is useful to target the Vivante VG-Lite GPU to perform the MicroUI and MicroVG drawings.
+Only the C Module `com.microej.clibrary.llimpl#microui-vglite`_ is useful to target the Vivante VGLite GPU to perform the MicroUI and MicroVG drawings.
 The C Module `com.microej.clibrary.llimpl#microui-mimxrt595-evk`_ only gives an example of an implementation compatible with the MCU i.MX RT595 MCU.

 .. note:: For more information, see the :ref:`migration notes<section_ui_migrationguide_13.6_mimxrt595evk>`.